-According to the Bureau of Labor Statistics, the demand for Medical Office Specialists is projected to increase by 21% from 2010 to 2020—that is more than 10% greater than the projected job outlook for most average jobs.
+According to the Bureau of Labor Statistics, the demand for Medical Office Specialists is projected to increase by 8% from 2019 to 2029—that is much faster than the projected job outlook for most average jobs.
 This increase in demand is driven by a plethora of factors: one factor is the ever-changing technologies used for keeping medical records.
 These new methods for medical and health information tracking have increased the demand for medical records technicians, who are updated with the most current technologies.
 Another important factor is the increasing percentage of elderly people in our population, which increases the call for more medical treatments and records.

 The position of a Medical Office Specialist is extremely attractive for a variety of reasons.
 A Medical Office Specialist is typically a full-time position with steady working hours, which takes place in comfortable hospitals, clinics, or private physicians’ offices.